-Generations of Gottscheers wrested a living from the infertile and rocky soil for over six centuries.
+The settlers found rocky land that was difficult to farm.
+Generations of Gottscheers wrested a living from the infertile soil for over six centuries.
 Each spring they had to file the plow blades, repair the harrows, grease the wagon axles and hubs, whet the spokes, re-shoe the horses, and oil and repair the harnesses.
 The animal manure that had been collecting all year was spread onto the fields before the snow had melted.
 Soon it was time to plow, sow, and plant.
 Next came weeding, mowing, and hay making.
 In between they had to cut, split, and stack enough firewood to get through the long, cold winter.
 Extra firewood and lumber could also be sold for cash.

 The season was too short for wheat, so they grew rye, oats, barley, millet, buckwheat, and corn.
-Cow's milk, chicken, eggs, pork, and mice provided protein and fat, along with chestnuts and walnuts.
-Staple vegetables were cabbage, potatoes, turnips, carrots, kohlrabi, onions, and garlic.
+The grain harvest began in mid-July and the corn ripened in September.
+Cow's milk, chicken, eggs, pork, and mice2 provided protein and fat, along with chestnuts and walnuts.
+Staple vegetables were cabbage, potatoes, turnips, carrots, kohlrabi, onions, beans, and garlic.
 These, along with apples and pears, were stored in cool cellars.
 Most of the cabbage was made into sauerkraut.
 Plum, cherry, raspberry, blueberry, and wild strawberry preserves were stored in earthen jars sealed with a layer of wax.
+The most fertile soil was found at the bottom of the limestone sinkholes that dot this area.
+These depressions were mostly used for growing herbs and vegetables.
+Suitable areas for wine growing were discovered in the 16th century.
 Chamomile flower tea was the standard cure for most ailments.